Construction Zone Accident Lawyer – Work Zone Accidents

 According to the US Department of Transportation between 2019 and 2020 fatal crashes in work zones increased by 1.4 percent.
 And although there was a decrease in the amount of fatal work zone accidents caused by rear-end collisions, there was an increase in the number that resulted from speeding.
 Pedestrians and those on bicycles also saw a 21% increase in fatalities between 2019 and 2020.

 With so many factors at play, and construction sites changing daily, proving fault can be particularly difficult in this type of accident.
 It may happen that there is insufficient signage, or the signs are not visible.
 Construction workers could be to blame for obstructing the road.
 It could also be the fault of a third party.
 For example, if a digger and driver have been hired from another company, they could make a mistake and may be held liable.
 It could of course be the fault of a driver too.

 At The Hoffmann Law Firm, L.L.C., we represent the victims of construction zone accidents, including road construction workers struck by cars or trucks that have veered into the work zone.
-Attorney Christopher Hoffmann has more than 20 years of personal injury experience, including handling complex cases involving multiple parties.
+Attorney Christopher Hoffmann has 25 years of personal injury experience, including handling complex cases involving multiple parties.

 Free Consultation with a St. Louis Car Accident Lawyer